Nominations are invited, with a deadline of 31 July 2014.

-- Completeness : Has the project achieved the initial goals set – assuming a plan was followed?
+- Completeness : Has the project achieved the initial goals set?

 - Ingenuity: What new techniques or processes were developed during the project?

-- Impact : What contribution has the work made to growing the understanding of the history of computing?
+- Impact : What contribution has the work made to increasing the understanding of the history of computing?